byemaxx/MetaX/Docs/MetaX_Cookbook.md

 ### Sum Proteins Intensity

-Click **Create Proteins Intensity Table** to sum peptides to proteins if the Protein column is in the original table.
+Click **Generate Protein Intensity Table** to sum peptides to proteins if the Protein column is in the original table.

 - **Occam's Razor**, **Anti-Razor** and **Rank:** Methods available for inferring shared peptides.

   - Razor:
     1. Build a minimal set of proteins to cover all peptides.
     2. For each peptide, choose the protein with the most peptides (if multiple proteins have the same number of peptides, share intensity to them).